AMID Logo

 • (Ideally) The U.S. Harmonized Tariff Schedule (HS Code)

-If the declared value exceeds $2,499, the exporter must also provide a U.S. Tax ID (EIN) or a copy of non-U.S. passport to submit the Shipper’s Export Declaration (SED).
+If the declared value exceeds $2,499, the exporter must also provide a U.S. Tax ID (EIN) or a copy of a non-U.S. passport to submit the Shipper’s Export Declaration (SED).

 What are the Official Requirements for Invoice Format?